 Considering the facts above, it discusses why your dishwasher smells like rotten eggs; in conclusion, it was figured that it is most probably because of the food particles built in the dishwasher.

-There are several places where your food deposits and builds in the dishwasher, like the door gasket, the dishwasher filter, and the garbage disposal hose, but besides that, it could be because of the dead rodents or when your dishwasher needs cleaning.
+There are several places where your food deposits and builds in the dishwasher, like the door gasket, the dishwasher filter, and the garbage disposal hose, but besides that, it could be because of dead rodents or when your dishwasher needs cleaning.

 The article also discusses maintaining a clean dishwasher to avoid any possible lousy odor.